 The use of brick, stone masonry, wood, wrought iron, native landscape rock, native gravel, textured brick or cobble concrete is encouraged appropriate to the site and neighborhood.

-The use of colored boulders, gravel, or other imported non-native rock is discouraged.
+The use of colored boulders/gravel such as red lava type rock or other imported non-native rock is discouraged.